Skip to content

 Plan the rest of your trip

 For the cheapest-value window, see our guide to the best time to visit Croatia and weigh a city base with Split versus Dubrovnik.
 To link the coast on a budget, the Dalmatia route from Split to Dubrovnik shows the ferry-and-bus way to do it.
-One budget line worth getting right before anything goes wrong is cover — our Croatia travel insurance guide breaks down what a policy should include and roughly what it costs.
+One budget line worth getting right before anything goes wrong is cover - our Croatia travel insurance guide breaks down what a policy should include and roughly what it costs.
 More cost and logistics tips live in the trip-planning hub, with practical add-ons in our car-hire and transport sections.
+And for the sneaky extras that pad a bill beyond the daily budget - tourist tax, sunbed rental and card traps - see our hidden costs in Croatia guide.

 Prices and ticket fares change with the season - confirm current figures with the official sources above before you book.